The New Approach: A fixed-dollar fee

 We’re not saying they are going to give you bad advice.
 We’re saying its harder for you to evaluate that advice when the question “what’s in it for them?” lingers.

 Net Worth is all of your assets less all of your liabilities.
 In other words, your entire balance sheet.
 Having done this for many years, we’ve found Net Worth to be a very good indicator of complexity; the greater your Net Worth the more opportunities you are presented with and the more risks you face.

 When my NW grows and I enter a higher band on your fee schedule, does my fee immediately jump to the higher tier?

 NO!
-We have a 5 year process for the transition of fees.
+We have a 4 year process for the transition of fees.
 Our contracts renew annually in January.
-In December, if your NW is a level above where it was the previous year, we let you know.
-There is no change in fee for the following year!
-The next December, if your NW continues to be in that higher band, we begin a 4 year transition of moving to the next level.
+If your NW has grown to a tier above where it was the previous year, we’ll let you know during our year-end meeting and outline the 4 year fee transition to the next level upon contract renewal.